 ◇ Chloroplasts suppress reactive oxygen species that damage cells

 Thylakoids receive light and split water to produce ATP (adenosine triphosphate), an energy molecule, and NADPH, which carries hydrogen and electrons.
 This is the light reaction.
 In the next step, the dark reaction, chloroplasts use the two substances synthesized in the light reaction to convert carbon dioxide into glucose.
-The researchers decided to place only the part that performs the light reaction into the eye.
-They extracted thylakoids from spinach and made them into nanoparticles 400 nm (nanometers; one-billionth of a meter) in size.
+The researchers decided to insert only the part that performs the light reaction into the eye.
+They extracted thylakoids from spinach and made them into nanoparticles 400 nm (nanometers, one-billionth of a meter) in size.

 References